dedekinds/The-Color-Transfer-of-Animes-Characters-Images/README.md

 ```
 sudo apt-get install ImageMagick
 ```
 in Linux Terminal.
 This software is used to extracts the alpha channel from the PNG images (your content and style images).
-The covert code is already include in the `base_model.py` file.
+The covert code is already included in the `base_model.py` file.

 ## Usage
 ### Baseline Model
-Then you can type
+To generate the result of baseline model, you can type
 ```
 python base_model.py
 ```